ReproNim/coco2019-training/_episodes/04-02-reproin.md

 objectives:
 - "Conduct portable and reproducible analyses with ReproIn and DataLad from the ground up."
 keypoints:
+- it is possible and easy to create valid BIDS datasets straight from scanner with little of planing upfront
 - we can implement a complete imaging study using DataLad datasets to represent units of data processing
 - each unit comprehensively captures all inputs and data processing leading up to